 There is a scene in Ponyo where a mother serves instant ramen noodle to her son and his new friend, Ponyo.
 All she did to make the noodle experience more fun for the children was to add ham, green onions, and boiled eggs, and served it with a cheerful announcement.
 It does not have to be complicated, ramen can be so much more with minimal effort.
 Enjoy!

-The post 5 easy ways to spice up your ramen noodle at home appeared first on My Japanese Name Plus - Name in Kanji Translation Service.
+The post 5 easy ways to spice up your ramen noodle at home appeared first on My Japanese Name Plus - Custom Calligraphy Gift for Anime Fans.

 ]]>

-The post Studio Ghibli releases 14 images from their latest movie, The Boy and the Heron appeared first on My Japanese Name Plus - Name in Kanji Translation Service.
+The post Studio Ghibli releases 14 images from their latest movie, The Boy and the Heron appeared first on My Japanese Name Plus - Custom Calligraphy Gift for Anime Fans.

 ]]>